DofH/liquid_vote/README.md

 -------

 A secret ballot is crucial to protecting the integrity of the vote.
 This means delegates don't know who they are voting for.

+This also means someone won't know how their delegate cast their vote.
+So they ultimately don't know how they voted.